Kazan, Россия - Things to Do in Kazan

 Getting There

-Kazan is well-connected to major Russian cities and international destinations through Kazan International Airport, located 25km southeast of the city center.
-The airport offers regular flights from Moscow (1.5 hours), St. Petersburg, and several European cities.
-High-speed trains connect Kazan to Moscow in about 11 hours, while the journey from St. Petersburg takes around 20 hours.
-Long-distance buses also serve the city, though they're less comfortable for international travelers.
-From the airport, take the aeroexpress train (30 minutes, 50 rubles) or taxi (45-60 minutes, 800-1,200 rubles) to reach the city center.
+Kazan is well-connected to major Russian cities and international destinations through Kazan International Airport (KZN), located 25km from the city center with regular flights from Moscow (1.5 hours), St. Petersburg, and European cities.
+High-speed trains connect Kazan to Moscow in about 11 hours, while regular trains take 14 hours but offer a scenic journey through the Russian countryside.
+Long-distance buses operate from major cities, though flights and trains are more comfortable for most travelers.
+The city is also accessible by car via the M7 highway from Moscow (about 800km).

 Getting Around